The best headphones for watching TV are right here!

 - No Dolby Digital or virtual surround

-Sony holds features back from the WH-RF400 in favor of a more simplified TV viewing setup that anyone can handle.

-Best Noise Canceling: Bose NCH 700
+Best noise canceling: Bose Noise Canceling Headphones 700

 While Sony wins out on ANC performance, Bose isn't far behind with the excellent NCH 700.
-They are worthy successors to the QC35 II, courtesy of better sound quality, and the outstanding ANC performance.
+They are worthy successors to the QC35 II, courtesy of better sound quality and outstanding ANC performance.
 They should do well to hold off background noises at home while watching whatever you like on your TV after you pair them via Bluetooth.
 There are 11 steps of ANC on here, so you've got some flexibility in applying it to your preference.

 In turn, they'll be just as good at keeping the TV's sound away from others should the shoe be on the other foot.
-It helps that they're comfortable to wear for longer periods.
+It helps that they're comfortable to wear for more extended periods.
 Bose used a softer headband and ear cups for a less restricting feeling, but in so doing, made the NCH 700 a little bigger and removed the ability to fold them.

 You may forgive that based on how well they sound.
-Bose did a nice job putting these headphones into a balanced territory without neglecting the bass.
-While music was the primary focus, the same principles apply for content on TV.
+Bose did an excellent job putting these headphones into a balanced territory without neglecting the bass.
+While music was the primary focus, the same principles apply to content on TV.
 If it's a dialogue-heavy show or a fast-paced action flick with gunfire and explosions, you won't be disappointed.

 Battery life is pretty good at up to 20 hours per charge.
 And when they die, a quick 15-minute fast charge through USB-C can give you another two hours of playback.